ajres/isign-bluez/README.md

 You can use the approach taken by iSign to extend iBeacon advertisements with your own metadata to create more intelligent apps.

 These extended iBeacon advertisements are fully compatible with iOS and MAC OS X core location and core bluetooth frameworks.

+A binary is included in the project 'ibeacon-extended' that lets you try this out'

 ## Building from source